spipm/crackcoin/README.md

 #### 2. Change the database template

 The first time you run crackcoin.py, a database is generated from the template crackcoinBase.sql.
 This file holds the genesis transaction, which is the first transaction for the currency.
-This transaction created coins from thin air, and transfers then to an account.
+This transaction creates coins from thin air, and transfers then to an account.

 Go ahead and open crackcoinBase.sql.
 There is one line that looks like this:

-`INSERT INTO `transactions_outputs` (id,amount,address,outputHash,transactionHash) VALUES (1,31337,'crackcoint3wMFeUjEyrNMRjUR3Y8wm2LopaQmy3PRjaKyWceN',.......`
+`INSERT INTO transactions_outputs (id,amount,address,outputHash,transactionHash) VALUES (1,31337,'crackcoint3wMFeUjEyrNMRjUR3Y8wm2LopaQmy3PRjaKyWceN',.......`

 This is the genesis transaction, that transfers 31337 coins to address crackcoint3wMFe...
 Change this address to the address generated with generateGenesis.py.
 So in this example, I change: